 "According to the JAIC Final Report, the cause that brought about the shipwreck was that the bow visor attachments broke, the visor fell into the sea and the bow ramp opened completely.
 A large amount of water that flooded to the vehicle deck from the open bow caused the ship quickly to heel starboard."

-This means that the hull is intact (the ships floats on the hull) and that water is only loaded in the superstructure.
+This means that the hull is intact (the ships floats on the hull) and that water is only loaded on deck #2 in the superstructure.
 The first observation is regarding the bow ramp protecting the superstructure.
 Who saw the bow ramp being open?
 And when did they see it?

 The Kurm Committee:

 The scenario of the HSVA consortium, like that of SSPA and the JAIC, does not agree with the testimonies of the three crew members, who saw the closed ramp at the monitor of the engine control room after the ship had developed a sudden list."

 "The (SSPA) Consortium's version of the course of the accident does not agree with the testimony of the three crew members who saw at the monitor of the engine control room that the bow ramp was in a closed position when the ship had already developed a perceptible list.
 As (the SSPA) consortium took a position that the list started to increase rapidly and exceeded the angle of 10º only after the ramp had fully opened due to detachment of the visor, they presumed that the men were looking at the monitor at the time when the visor and the ramp stayed in a forward-shifted position.
 When the visor fell to the sea, the men were in the engine control room, but did not look at the monitor any longer.

 So, the crew sees a closed ramp after considerable heeling has taken place and JAIC, SSPA and HSVA suggest that the ramp is fully open.
 What happens next according Kurm?